cmu-sei/FASR/README.md

 5. Search "cmu-sei/FASR" and select it
 6. Right click on UCA_Classification and select Import > Install > Install Software Items from File
 7. Select browse and navigate to `SoftwareRequirements.p2f` in the root directory of the cmu-sei/FASR clone.
-8. Select all software that is not already installed
+8. Select all software that is not already installed, uncheck "Install latest version of selected software"
 9. Restart Eclipse

 ### The STPA Guideword Classifier